Sangarshanan/mit6.824/docs/_posts/2020-04-01-zookeeper.md

 A process can obtain other information about the other members of its group by listing the children under zg.
 It can then monitor changes in group membership by setting the watch flag to true.

+### Queues

+Distributed queues are a common data structure.
+To implement a distributed queue in ZooKeeper, first designate a znode to hold the queue, the queue node.
+The distributed clients put something into the queue by calling create() with a pathname ending in "queue-", with the sequence and ephemeral flags in the create() call set to true.
+Because the sequence flag is set, the new pathnames will have the form path-to-queue-node/queue-X, where X is a monotonic increasing number.
+A client that wants to be removed from the queue calls ZooKeeper's getChildren( ) function, with watch set to true on the queue node, and begins processing nodes with the lowest number.
+The client does not need to issue another getChildren( ) until it exhausts the list obtained from the first getChildren( ) call.
+If there are are no children in the queue node, the reader waits for a watch notification to check the queue again

+To implement a **priority queue** you need only make two simple changes to the generic queue recipe .
+First, to add to a queue, the pathname ends with "queue-YY" where YY is the priority of the element with lower numbers representing higher priority (just like UNIX).
+Second, when removing from the queue, a client uses an up-to-date children list meaning that the client will invalidate previously obtained children lists if a watch notification triggers for the queue node.

 ### Simple Locks

 The simplest lock implementation uses **lock files**.
 The lock is represented by a znode.
 To acquire a lock,